OpenBW/BWAPI4J/README.md

 ### Compiling the BWAPI4J library JAR using Gradle

-*Note: This step will not build the bridge.
-See the BWAPI4JBridge section for more details.*
+*Note: These steps will not build the bridge.
+You will need to compile or obtain the bridge in order for the Gradle task `shadowJar` to be effective.
+See the `BWAPI4JBridge` section for more details.*

-#### Gradle Setup

-Copy `gradle.properties.sample` to `gradle.properties` and add the path to your JDK using the key `org.gradle.java.home=`

 #### Build Steps